Skip to content

 • Java String Programs

-Java OOPs Concepts
+Java OOP Concepts

 Java follows the Object-Oriented Programming (OOP) paradigm, which organizes code into classes and objects.
 Core OOP principles like inheritance, encapsulation, polymorphism, and abstraction make Java modular and scalable:

-• What are OOPs Concepts?
+• What are OOP Concepts?

 • Classes and Objects